- Activities and Classes

 There are a range of concessionary travel schemes throughout Fife and to use them, you'll need a MyFife card.
 Your MyFife card will display one or more of the following symbols in the bottom right-hand corner:

-The +1 symbol on your card means a companion can travel with you free on the bus and also means your companion can accompany you for half fare between any two rail stations in Fife.
+The +1 symbol on your card means a companion can travel with you for free on the bus and also means your companion can accompany you for half fare between any two rail stations in Fife.

 The eye symbol will be on your card if you are severely sight-impaired (blind) or sight-impaired (partially sighted) and indicates that you are entitled to free Scotland-wide bus travel, free rail travel within Scotland, free travel on the Edinburgh tram route and free ferry travel within Scotland.